 Headshots answer the question: Who are you?

-What do you do?
+But in today’s content-driven world, your audience is asking more: What do you do?
 Why do you do it?
 What does it feel like to work with you?

 That’s where brand storytelling becomes essential.